FairwindsOps/charts/stable/insights-agent/README.md

 `uploader.image.repository`  | The repository to pull the uploader script from | quay.io/fairwinds/insights-uploader
 `uploader.image.tag` | The tag to use for the uploader script | 0.1
 `uploader.resources` | CPU/memory requests and limits for the uploader script |
-`cronjobs.backoffLimit` | Backoff limit to use for each report CronJob | 1
-`cronjobs.failedJobsHistoryLimit` | Number of failed jobs to keep in history for each report | 2 `cronjobs.successfulJobsHistoryLimit` | Number of successful jobs to keep in history for each report | 2
+`uploader.sendFailures` | Send logs of failure to Insights when a job fails. | true `cronjobs.backoffLimit` | Backoff limit to use for each report CronJob | 1 `cronjobs.failedJobsHistoryLimit` | Number of failed jobs to keep in history for each report | 2 `cronjobs.successfulJobsHistoryLimit` | Number of successful jobs to keep in history for each report | 2